openid/connect/openid-4-vc-security-and-trust-1_0.md

   * TF: Trust Framework
   * P: Protocol

+Trust Framework here refers to the design of relationships of parties with each other, their roles and permissions within an ecosystem, the verification of their real-world identities and the mechanisms selected and provided for key creation and distribution.

 ### Prerequisites

 > **Security Requirement V-00:** The Verifier must implement the protocol securely and correctly.

 > **Security Requirement V-01:** The Verifier must implement the credential format securely and correctly.

-It is assumed that the previous two requirements include, for example, a proper verification of signatures on credentials.
+It is assumed that the previous two requirements include, for example, a proper verification of signatures on credentials wherever the selected protocol or credential format requires it.

 > **Security Requirement I-00:** The Issuer must implement the protocol securely and correctly.